-Progress Report Links
+Progress Report Resources

-- The Progress Report Survey: To complete the pilot process, you must submit your answers through the Progress Report Survey online platform.
+- The Progress Report Survey: You must submit your answers through the Progress Report Survey online platform.
 Please note that you can save your responses in the survey at any time and return at a later date or edit responses.
 To go back to saved responses, you must utilize the same device and same web browser used to start the survey. - Guidance Document: To support you while completing the survey, this document you are reading will provide background information on the Progress Report, resources to guide future work, and definitions to ground everyone in similar terminology.
-Please read through the guidance document before completing the survey. - Progress Report PDF: We recommend that you use the pdf document to draft and compile your answers with your team.
+Please read through the guidance document before completing the survey. - Progress Report Planning Form: We recommend that you use the pdf document to draft and compile your answers with your team.
 This will make it easier to then input your final data into the online Progress Report Survey portal.